 The Master of Arts (M.A.) offers students an opportunity to study from an interdisciplinary perspective the ideas and works that have shaped world culture.
-Four program concentrations are available: Africana Studies (AFT), Film Studies (FLM), Humanities (HTS), Social and Political Thought (SPT).
+Five program concentrations are available: Africana Studies (AFT), American Studies (TBA), Film Studies (FLM), Humanities (HTS), Social and Political Thought (SPT).

 Accreditation: